sanikamnjoshi/sanikamnjoshi.github.io/README.md

 I admit I am a novice in my field, but I know that that status isn't here to stay.
 I like to learn and to think, even more so about learning and thinking.
 That explains why I spend most of my free time understanding how Computer Heuristics, Machine Learning, Data Science and Artificial Intelligence work.

 Someday, you will read my name - maybe even see my face - on the cover of Chip, Wired, or Popular Science.
-Till then, this blog and my social profiles on several platforms will have to suffice.
+Till then, this website and my social profiles on several platforms will have to suffice.

 ------
 ### Why Sanika _MN_ Joshi?